Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Not everyone is keen on the idea of being on the front lines of patient care, and that’s OK!
 The healthcare industry is full of rewarding career opportunities, even for people who’d rather avoid some of the things you might see in the trauma ward or the operating room.
 Suppose you’re a natural organizer who prefers administrative work to administering first aid.
 In that case, a career as a medical insurance billing & coding (MIBC) specialist could be a great career choice for you.

 This career guide will teach you everything you need to know about becoming a medical insurance billing & coding specialist, including the educational requirements, certifications, day-to-day responsibilities, and how long it generally takes to launch a career as a MIBC specialist.

-Not sure if becoming a medical insurance billing & coding specialist is right for you?
-Click here to see the rest of the careers featured on our list of the 16 best entry-level medical jobs.
+Not sure if becoming a billing & coding specialist is right for you?
+Click here to see our full list of the best entry-level medical jobs.

 Medical Insurance Billing & Coding Specialist Definition

 What is a Medical Insurance Billing & Coding Specialist?

 Accurate record-keeping is an often-overlooked part of providing quality health care.
 From helping patients navigate their insurance coverage to tracking public-health data that informs policymaking, Medical insurance billing & coding specialists are administrative professionals with a broader impact than you might expect at first glance.

 Medical Insurance Billing & Coding Specialist: Job Description

 What Does a Medical Insurance Billing & Coding Specialist Do?